-This is Mo Gillis-Coates playing the Last Post at Marden cemetery where the parish council and villagers remembered the dead of both World Wars.
+This is a photo of Mo Gillis-Coates playing the Last Post at Marden cemetery where the parish council and villagers remembered the dead of both World Wars.

 A cherry tree was planted by Dorothy Reed, the chairman of the Parish Council.